 Stock-based compensation arrangements are accounted for at fair value.
 Fair values are determined using observable share prices and/or pricing models such as the Black-Scholes-Merton option-pricing model.
 For equity-settled stock-based compensation plans, fair values are determined at the grant date and are recognized over the vesting period as compensation costs with a corresponding credit to shareholders' equity.
-For cash-settled stock-based compensation plans, fair values are determined at each reporting date and periodic changes are recognized as compensation costs, with a corresponding change to liabilities.
+For cash-settled stock-based compensation costs, with a corresponding the each reporting date and periodic changes are recognized as compensation costs, with a corresponding credit to shareholders' are recognized over the vesting period as compensation costs are determined at each reporting date and periodic changes are recognized as compensation costs, with a corresponding change to liabilities.
 Compensation costs are recognized over the vesting period using the accelerated attribution method for awards with a graded vesting feature.
 Forfeitures are estimated based on the Company's historical turnover rates.